kyledavis417/Beefy_Xol_Ducks/README.md

 # Beefy_Xol_Ducks
- Xol ducks that are made stronger
+ ## Have you quacked your ducks?
+These Xol ducks will be much stronker!

  Import stl into the slicer and make a mirror copy of the file along the x axis